acollign/netrunner-wiki/Getting-Started-with-Development.md

 Here are some easier / less complicated issues from our Issue Tracker than newer developers can look into in order to better learn the code base with an active example:

-* [#536](https://github.com/mtgred/netrunner/issues/536) - Rolodex prints the cards that were looked at
+* [#596](https://github.com/mtgred/netrunner/issues/596) - Hayley Kaplan shouldn't prompt the Runner after they decline the first time
+* [#515](https://github.com/mtgred/netrunner/issues/515) - Laramy Fisk effect occurs at the wrong time
 * [#491](https://github.com/mtgred/netrunner/issues/491) - Parasite disappears when installed off Street Peddler
 * [#322](https://github.com/mtgred/netrunner/issues/322) - add a "Thinking..." button to the UI.
 At the simplest, could simply print "____ is thinking" to `(system-msg)`.
 * [#303](https://github.com/mtgred/netrunner/issues/303) - Shi.Kyu does not get added to Runner's score area if accessed in a remote server.